-Also known as osteoarthritis, degenerative joint disease and its symptoms are commonly exhibited in the vertebral joints in the spine.
+Also known as osteoarthritis, degenerative joint disease and its symptoms can occur in any joint in the body, but are frequently exhibited in the vertebral joints in the spine.
 Over the years, the articular cartilage of vertebral facet joints that stabilize the spine become worn and arthritic.
-This may cause significant neck or back pain in an otherwise healthy individual.
+This may cause major neck or back pain in an otherwise healthy individual.
 Although its underlying cause cannot be reversed or cured, the symptoms of degenerative joint disease can usually be managed with a series of conservative, nonsurgical treatments.

 The role of the facet joints

-In a healthy spine, the individual vertebrae are cushioned anteriorly by soft, pliable discs and are connected posteriorly by paired facet joints, located above and below each bone.
+In a healthy spine, the individual vertebrae are cushioned anteriorly (on the front abdomen side) by soft, pliable discs and are connected posteriorly (on the back side) by paired facet joints, located above and below each vertebrae.
 These joints stabilize the spine and allow it to remain flexible.
-Over the years, the cartilage that prevents the bones from grinding together gradually wears away.
-This causes the osteoarthritic pain most frequently experienced in the cervical spine (neck) and lumbar spine (lower back).
+Over the years, the cartilage that stops the bones from grinding together gradually wears away.
+This causes the osteoarthritic pain usually experienced in the cervical spine (neck) and lumbar spine (lower back).

 Other degenerative joint disease symptoms include: